 Caffé Appassionato uses whole Arabica beans for their coffee blend so you’ll experience hints of sweetness.

 Both standard coffee and espresso can be made from the same beans.
-The only difference between espresso and standard coffee beans is the preparation time.
+The only difference between espresso and standard beans is the preparation time.
 This is because beans for espresso are roasted longer than the beans for standard coffee.

-Espresso beans are also ground to a finer consistency so all the flavor can be drawn out into a single shot glass.
+Beans for espresso are also ground to a finer consistency so all the flavor can be drawn out into a single shot glass.

 But the flavor, aromas, crema and the complexity will all depend on the type of beans you buy.
 There are two types of beans namely Arabica and Robusta: